-There is a need to ensure appropriate use of opioids when needed whilst minimising potential for harm.
-There are concerns that people experiencing less serious acute pain are at increasing risk of opioid harm, and there is an urgent need to examine current practice in hospitals.
+SHPA believes that there are justifiable concerns that some people experiencing less serious acute pain are at increasing risk of opioid harm.
+In order to mitigate this risk there is an urgent need to examine current practice in hospitals, to ensure appropriate use of opioids when needed whilst minimising the potential for harm.